cisagov/ScubaGear/baselines/aad.md

 2. Select the specific logs mentioned in the previous policy section.

-3. Under **Destination Details,** select the **Archive to a storage account** check box and select the storage account that was specifically created to host security logs.
+3. Under **Destination Details,** select the **Archive to a storage account** check box and select the storage account specifically created to host security logs.

 4. In the **Retention** field enter “365” days.